Burial at sea: United Kingdom

-British burials at sea of the 18th and 19th century involved wrapping the deceased in sailcloth weighted with cannonballs.
+British burials at sea of the 18th and 19th centuries involved wrapping the deceased in sailcloth weighted with cannonballs.

 In England, cremated remains may be scattered freely at sea but a burial must be made in a coffin meeting regulatory requirements and in one of three locations: off The Needles, Isle of Wight; between Hastings and Newhaven; and off Tynemouth, North Tyneside.
 Permission may be sought for another burial site.
 Some funeral directors will arrange the event, such as Britannia Shipping for Burial At Sea.
 Charity organisation the Maritime Volunteer Service also helps carry out burials at sea.

 In Scotland, there are two designated sites for burial at sea.
 These are 210 mi due west of Oban and 15 mi west of John O'Groats.